When to End Negotiations

 When are you done negotiating?
-In some cases, the question is whether to continue the process or abandon it.
-In others—where you’ve already received an acceptable proposal—the choice is whether to accept it or push for more.
-In both instances, the answer depends on how what you can achieve through further negotiation compares to how you would fare by walking away.
+Despite you and your counterpart’s best efforts, you seem to be at impasse.
+The question for both of you is whether to continue the process or abandon it.
+A similar choice can arise in situations where you’ve already received an acceptable proposal, but still must decide whether to accept it or push for more.
+In both instances, you have to compare what you expect to achieve through further negotiation with how you likely will fare by walking away.

 In negotiation terms, it’s the classic BATNA concept.
-You weigh what your counterpart is willing to accept against your Best Alternative To A Negotiated Agreement.
-If you have good options, then their proposal has to be even better.
+You weigh what your counterpart is willing to accept against your best-alternative-to-a-negotiated-agreement.
+If you have good options, then their proposal will have to be even better.
 If your alternatives are poor, you may have to live with much less.
 It is basic decision analysis, choosing whether to go down one path or the other.
 All things considered, which is better: deadlock or a deal?

 Your BATNA is a course of action—what you would do—not a dollars and cents bottom line.
 As you consider its pros and cons, subjective factors—even moral ones—may come into play.
 For example, you might happily sell your old car to a cousin for $5,000 even though you know a stranger would pay a lot more.
-In short, price is just one consideration.
+In short, price is just one consideration in calculating your walkaway.

 Deciding to Walk Away